 To conclude, this is an important book to have on a ringing table or in a library.
 Its wealth of data is also its main drawback – I suspect that some ringers will not find the book easy to work with in the field.
 It is very useful and relevant in western Europe, but less so in the eastern Mediterranean Flyway.

-Luonnon tutkija (Finland) - December 2016 (main points summarized by the author)
+Luonnon tutkija (Finland) - December 2016 (translated by google, main points summarized by the author)

 - necessary addition to the libraries of ringers and bird watchers

 - contents very systematic and coherent

 - guide well suited for field work with bending covers, easily found general advice and instructions